Rehearsal and Performance Guidelines

 Screens & Projectors

-Arrangements to use a screen or projector on stage must be made through the Scheduling Office at the time setup information is provided, two weeks prior to rehearsals and performances.
-Failing to make requests within that two-week window will result in denial of these requests.
+Arrangements to use a screen or projector on stage must be made through the Scheduling Office at the time setup information is provided, as soon as possible, or at least 10 business days prior to the first date that the equipment is needed.
+Failing to make requests within that 10 business days prior will result in denial of these requests.
 Watson and 3250 Emery Hall both have screens and projectors built into the room, and there is a portable screen and projector available for use in Corbett Auditorium, PCT, or Werner Recital Hall.

-When planning for the use of any screen or projector in any space, it is the responsibility of the performance artist, ensemble GA, or event coordinator to let the scheduling office know if this equipment is needed for any rehearsal dates, and to check in with Performance Management to make sure their equipment will work with the equipment being provided.
+When planning for the use of any screen or projector in any space, it is the responsibility of the performance artist, ensemble GA, or event coordinator to check in with Performance Management to make sure their equipment will work with the equipment being provided.
+Projectors use HDMI input.
 Adapters and converters are not provided by the Performance Management office.

 Lighting